-We get it, organizing a high-profile event can be a hassle.
+We get it, planning corporate events can be a hassle.
 From the multitude of tools to manage, to speaker sourcing and choosing the perfect moderator, it can all become overwhelming quickly.

 In this event planning guide, we’ll help you plan and organize a successful event, and, most importantly, teach you how to track your ROI for each.

 The event planning phase is one of the biggest challenges in organizing an event.
 Even organizing a small event can be a daunting task, as there are so many details to manage.

 1. Define Your Goals and Objectives

 Every event needs a purpose.
 Goals can range from lead generation or networking with decision-makers and industry stakeholders, to selling products or services.
 As an event manager, you need to draw the map to reach that end goal.

 Case in point, companies that set performance goals quarterly can earn 31% more returns than those that reassess annually.
 This also applies to event planning — the clearer the goals, the better the outcome.

 Here’s how to set clear, well-defined goals as part of your event planning:

 Start by asking yourself: Why are you organizing this event, and what do you hope to achieve?

 Increase attendance by 10% from the last event: